-During the month of October, Unidade FCCN is sharing some practical content on how to ensure safe navigation.
+During the October, the FCCN Unit shares some practical content on how to ensure safe browsing.

-To mark European Cyber Security Month, the GÉANT network has created the #CyberHeroAtHome campaign.
-During the month of October, content will be shared on various cybersecurity topics.
+Marking the European Cybersecurity Month, the GÉANT network, created the campaign #CyberHeroAtHome.
+During the month of October, content will be shared on various computer security topics.

-Each week, a new theme will be in the spotlight.
-Protecting devices and your network are some of the topics covered.
-This week, find out how you can protect your identity
+Each week, a new topic will be highlighted.
+Protecting your devices and your network are some of the topics covered.
+This week, learn how you can protect your identity.

 The digital footprint

-Nowadays, it is commonplace for us to share various information about our personal lives online, sometimes without realising it.
-This personal data can be misused by cybercriminals, so we should think about what we share online - and with whom.
+Nowadays, it's common for us to share a lot of information about our personal lives online, sometimes without even realizing it.
+This personal data can be misused by cybercriminals, so we should think carefully about what we share online—and with whom.

-Our digital footprint or identity can be built from login information (users and passwords), data shared on social networks (such as photos and videos) or in online forms (to sign a newsletter or a petition, for example).
+Our digital footprint or identity can be built from login information (usernames and passwords), data shared on social media (such as photos and videos) or in online forms (to subscribe to a newsletter or a petition, for example).

 #1 Protect your online accounts

-Use strong and different passwords for each of your accounts.
+Use strong, unique passwords for each of your accounts.
 If you have trouble remembering them, use a password manager.

 Enable two-step verification whenever possible.
-This solution is like a second lock on the door: a combination of something you know (a password) with something you have (like an app-generated code or a fingerprint).
+This solution is like a second lock on your door: a combination of something you know (a password) and something you have (like an app-generated code or a fingerprint).

 #3 Share with care

-Be careful what you share online, especially on social networks.
-Don't leave important personal information on public profiles.
+Be mindful of what you share online, especially on social media.
+Don't leave sensitive personal information on public profiles.
 Before accepting friend requests, check the profile.

 #4 Ensure secure connections

-Make your video conferences secure by password protecting meetings.
-Don't share invite links and be careful when sharing your screen and files.
+Secure your video conferences by password-protecting them.
+Don't share invitation links and be careful when sharing your screen and files.

 Visit the GÉANT website to find more useful information!